UKHomeOffice/hocs-helm-charts/charts/generic-service/README.md

 ### Setting namespace specific values

 These are best placed in the [hocs-helmfile](https://github.com/UKHomeOffice/hocs-helmfile) project.
+Dev values are best placed in the repo they relate to .e.g. hocs-templates.yaml in the hocs-templates/helm folder

-But for projects that want to exist outside of that:
+But for projects that want to exist outside of hocs-helmfile:

 These file should only contain values that differ between namespaces.